Signs of Depression In Dogs

 When to Seek Help

-If your dog’s mood or behavior have suddenly changed and you can not determine the cause, you will want to see your vet to have him evaluated for health issues.
+If your dog’s mood or behavior has suddenly changed and you cannot determine the cause, you will want to see your vet to have him evaluated for health issues.

-If your dog is given a clean bill of health, you may consider consulting a accredited pet behaviorist who evaluate the behavioral changes or issues, and make recommendations to help your dog out of his funk.
+If your dog is given a clean bill of health, you may consider consulting an accredited pet behaviorist who evaluates the behavioral changes or issues and makes recommendations to help your dog out of his funk.

 Maybe it’s Your Dog’s Personality?